mewithoutnara/PointSurfaceTwist/README.md

 #### Sonifying unwrapped torus knot diagrams as Shepard tones

 The unwrapped torus knot diagrams show continuously rising (or falling) slopes.
-Interpreting these by the use of Shepard tones is first of all an intuition.
-But Shepard notes are also a mathematical interpretation of *phi*  (torus knot) or *u* and *v* (torus).
-These values are continuously rising in the parametrization of a torus.
+Interpreting these diagrams by the use of Shepard tones is first of all an intuition.
+But Shepard notes are also a mathematical interpretation of *phi*  (torus knot) or *u* and *v* (torus), as their values can infinitely increase because there is no boundary on a torus.

-This sonification is another study of the properties of torus knots.
-It follows the paths in unwrapped torus knots diagrams and interprets them as a graphical notations for Shepard tones.
-A direct sonification of the unwrapped torus diagrams as Shepard tones looks like this:
+The following sonification is another approach of studying the properties of torus knots.
+Instead of sonifying an equation it reads the torus knot diagrams like a graphic score and interprets them as Shepard tones:

 ```
 (